In fact, the Democratic Party and Democrats in the press helped elect him. Are they doing it again?

 Instead, these fatal flaws were never identified or fixed until election night 2016 blindsided and flabbergasted Democrats gearing up for a Hillary Clinton victory party.

 Democrats would have understood the field of battle better in 2016 had they been facing an opponent they took more seriously.
-Ted Cruz or Marco Rubio might have forced Democrats, and the press, to the
+Ted Cruz or Marco Rubio might have forced Democrats, and the press, to confront the shortcomings of the Obama administration.

 With Donald Trump, all the press- and Democrats- thought they had to do to deflect criticism of the previous administration was remind everyone that Donald Trump is a “birther.”